How to Cancel a Trademark Registration

 Of course, leverage can vary.
 A challenger with strong grounds for canceling a registration, such as priority and likelihood of confusion, may have a less difficult road to achieving desired results.

-If you want to reduce your costs, you may have to give up leverage as discussed below.
+If you want to reduce your costs, you may have to compromise to seek a mutually acceptable settlement.

-How to Cancel a Trademark Registration Without a lot of Money
+How to Kill a Trademark Registration Without Filing a Cancellation

 Instead of a 2-party legal proceeding, you can request a single party challenge to a trademark registration.
 Known as ex parte, a single party proceeding is conducted solely between the trademark registration owner and the USPTO.
 After your challenge is granted, you as a third party are no longer involved in the legal proceeding.